The Radiographic Image

 We will only discuss the properties of shadow-casting and the penumbra width related to the x-ray tube and sensor.
 We will not factor in the patient-related sharpness of the image.

-The apparent focal spot size: The larger the apparent focal spot, the larger the penumbra, resulting in a less sharp image.1,3,6,11
+The apparent focal spot size: A larger focal spot increases the penumbra, reducing sharpness.1,3,6,11

-X-ray tube motion-related un-sharpness: If the tube moves during image acquisition, the apparent focal spot size will become larger, resulting in a larger penumbra and a less sharp image.2,5,12
+X-ray tube motion-related un-sharpness: Movement of the tube during image acquisition enlarges the apparent focal spot, increasing the penumbra and reducing sharpness.2,5,12